How to write your first USB client driver (UMDF)

 For more information, see Building a Driver.

 To test and debug a driver, you run the debugger on the host computer and the driver on the target computer.
 So far, you have used Visual Studio on the host computer to build a driver.
 Next you need to configure a target computer.
-To configure a target computer, follow the instructions in Configuring a Computer for Testing and Debugging.
+To configure a target computer, follow the instructions in Provision a computer for driver deployment and testing.

 The template code contains several trace messages (TraceEvents) that can help you track function calls.
 All functions in the source code contain trace messages that mark the entry and exit of a routine.
 For errors, the trace message contains the error code and a meaningful string.
 Because WPP tracing is enabled for your driver project, the PDB symbol file created during the build process contains trace message formatting instructions.
 If you configure the host and target computers for WPP tracing, your driver can send trace messages to a file or the debugger.